-Physical presence is the actual time when the parent was physically within the borders of the United States.
+Physical presence is the actual time when the parent was physically within the borders of the United States, regardless of nationality or immigration status, and before the birth of your child.
 This means that any travel outside the United States, including vacation, should be excluded.
 Maintaining a residence in the United States does not constitute physical presence.

 Any periods of time spent overseas with the United States Military/Government or qualifying international organization (such as the United Nations) may be computed as physical presence in the United States for transmission of citizenship purposes.
 Time spent as a dependent of such person may also be computed as physical presence.
 Military records or other proof may be requested.